pramsey/crunchyblog/plpython/index.md

 The database backend is running with the database cluster directory as the working directory, so running `ls` shows us the the files and directory that make up the cluster.

 Can you hose your system very easily from here?
-Oh yes you can.
+Oh **yes you can**.
 These are the real files under your database, and if you remove them, your database will begin to fall apart.

 However, system access does not necessarily need to be used for **evil**, sometimes it can be used for good.